zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 Note that these blocks handle only standard HTTPS traffic.
 If you want to load balance WebSocket traffic, you need to add another `location` block as described in [Configuring Proxy of WebSocket Traffic](#websocket).

-By default, <span style="white-space: nowrap;">NGINX Open Source</span> and NGINX Plus use the Round Robin algorithm for load balancing among servers.
-The load balancer runs through the list of servers in the upstream group in order, forwarding each new request to the next server.
+By default, <span style="white-space: nowrap;">NGINX Open Source</span> and NGINX Plus use the Round Robin algorithm for load balancing among servers, forwarding each new request to the next server in the upstream group.
 In our example, the first request goes to 10.100.100.11, the second to 10.100.100.12, the third to 10.100.100.11, and so on.
 For information about the other available load-balancing algorithms, see the <a href="../../../admin-guide/load-balancer/http-load-balancer/#choosing-a-load-balancing-method">NGINX Plus Admin Guide</a>.

 In NGINX Plus, you can also set up dynamic reconfiguration of an upstream group when the set of backend servers changes, using DNS or an API; see [Enabling Dynamic Reconfiguration of Upstream Groups](#reconfiguration).